 During the 2018/19 WNBL season 173 centimetre tall Allen was able to produce several big plays when the Boomers most needed it, none more so than in the dying seconds of regulation in a Round 12 road game on 29th December against Bendigo Spirit at Bendigo Stadium which was broadcast on Television by Fox Sports and SBS.
 Melbourne trailed by three points with 5.5 seconds remaining in regulation, after the ball was inbounded to Allen from the baseline she dribbled up the court, got within a metre of the three-point line and with poise and magnificent execution made a step-back banked three pointer to send the game to overtime.
 Melbourne restricted Bendigo to three points in overtime to record a 71-67 victory.
 Allen was sublime against Bendigo, scoring 27 points, had four rebounds, three assists and one block whilst shooting at 54% from the field to earn her fifth and final Team of the Week selection.

 Melbourne recorded 15 wins and six losses to finish the regular season in second place, one game behind the minor premiers, the University of Canberra Capitals and two games ahead of the Adelaide Lightning and Perth Lynx in third and fourth position respectively.
 Melbourne lost their semi final series to Adelaide 0-2, being defeated 60-76 in game 1 at the State Basketball Centre and 92-100 in game 2 at Titanium Arena in Adelaide.
-It was the second consecutive year that the Boomers made the finals, having finished the 2017/18 regular season in fourth position and advancing to the Grand Final where they lost to Townsville 1-2.
+It was the second consecutive year that the Boomers made the finals, having finished the 2017/18 regular season in fourth position and advancing to the Grand Final where they lost the best of three game series to Townsville 1-2.

 During 2018/19 American import Allen averaged 18.0 points (fifth in the league), 3.9 rebounds, 5.3 assists (fourth in the league) and a team-high 1.2 steals per game.
 Allen was a very accurate shooter, making 86% of her free-throw attempts and 51% of her field goals, impressive for a player of any size and exceptional for a 173 cm tall guard who took less shots in the paint than front-court players who had a similar accuracy.
 Lindsay scored in double figures 20 times and scored at least 20 points on 10 occasions including a season-high 29 points twice.